andrewdavey/assembly-client-dotnet/README.md

 If on OSX run `dotnet test -f netstandard1.1`

+To run the tests continuously `dotnet watch test`

 Build and Release are automatically run on commits to master (and accepted Pull Requests).